ishankalakshan/siteblog/99xBlog/wp-content/plugins/quick-pagepost-redirect-plugin/readme.txt

 * Initial Plugin creation (7/1/2009)

 == Upgrade Notice ==
-= 5.1.2 =
+= 5.1.3 =
-* WP 4.3 Update - Bug Fixes, Updates, and some Features Added.
+* Bug Fixes to Meta Redirect and New Window functionality.